siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Enable a legacy game config from beta version 49.

 This modifier bring the game back to v49 behaviors, includes units center compute now use their mass center rather than parts center.

+## kitebug
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Enables kitebug.

+The kitebug is a bizarre interaction between pull and other weapons, especially Phase Bomb Launcher.
+It caused by pull giving very high burst velocity to an enemy, making the movement predication used by weapons consider the target is coming very soon but it does not, resulting other weapons fire too far away from the target, waste their energy, damage and cooldown.
+The server will make units not to be considered as faster than its maximum speed for weapons target purpose.
+This modifier will turn it off, return the kitebug to the game.

 ## overcost
 > tags: gameplayImpact